riffcc/open/README.md

   allowing for buying and selling uniswap style and things we can't even imagine yet

+it is unproven and we have no idea if it has implications beyond interesting thoughts

 ## Assertions
 * People will work even with their most bitter enemies if they can both only work on things they find common ground on